 You must have sophomore standing with a 2.3 GPA by the start of the 2016 fall semester.
 Class will meet on Tuesdays from 5-6:15pm.

 Students can apply for a seminar from March 29-April 5 via a brief online application.
-A committee reviews the applications and students will be notified of their enrollment by April 8, 2016.
+A committee reviews the applications and students will be notified of their enrollment.
 Students cannot self-register.
 Seminars have limited availability, and the cost is $100-150.